salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-window-fetch.md

 <!-- START generated embed: @locker/distortion/src/Window/docs/fetch-value.md -->
 ## Window.fetch

-### Goal

-To prevent users from making requests to disallowed endpoints.

-### Design

-Patch the `Window.fetch` property and intercept calls to it to block disallowed URLs.
+The global [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) method starts the process of fetching a resource from the network, returning a promise that is fulfilled when the response is available.

+Lightning Web Security disallows access to URL endpoints containing `"/aura"` and `"/webruntime"` because they are part of the Lightning Component framework.

-### Distorted behavior
+### Distorted Behavior

-The `Window.fetch` distortion examines the `hostname` and the `pathname` of the URL, and if it matches one of the disallowed entries, it rejects the promise.
+This distortion examines the `hostname` and the `pathname` of the URL.
+If there's a match to a disallowed endpoint, it rejects the promise.

-### Disallowed endpoints

-Locker disallows endpoints:

-- Containing `"/aura"` in the URL.
-- Containing `"/webruntime"` in the URL.

-At the moment this is hard coded, but in the future this will be a configuration option.
 <!-- END generated embed, please keep comment -->